Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 In this time of that flaming dumpster fire of a human being, President Trump, I feel super blessed to be from where I’m from.

-And this passed weekend, Canada experienced a tragedy.
+This past weekend, Canada experienced a tragedy.
 One especially hard for the community it’s affecting, but also the country as a whole.
-And I’ve been touched, and had some faith in humanity restored, by the outpouring of love and support that has been shown, not just from fellow Canadians, but actually all over the world.
+I’ve been touched, and had some faith in humanity restored, by the outpouring of love and support that has been shown, not just from fellow Canadians, but actually from all over the world.

-And credit where credit is due, even Trump had a nice word to say, whether he felt it or not.
+And credit where credit is due, even Trump had a nice word to say, whether he felt it or not (unlikely.)

 On Friday, April 6th, a bus carrying the Humboldt Broncos junior hockey team was hit by an 18-wheeler at an intersection in rural Saskatchewan.